-- Licensing – Companies with valuable intellectual property may opt to license products to other entities better positioned to exploit the marketplace.
-Likewise, many companies may desire to license various forms of intellectual property to augment their business capital.
-Howell Legal has been engaged in many licensing matters relating to software and other intellectual property.
-We approach licenses in the same manner as other contracts – striving for terms that are both protective and fair given the applicable marketplace.
+Licensing – Companies with valuable intellectual property may opt to license products to other entities better positioned to exploit the marketplace.
+Likewise, many companies may want to license various forms of intellectual property to augment their business.
+We take the same pragmatic approach to licenses as we do to other contracts, and have the experience to recognize the appropriate terms for the marketplace.

-- General Corporate Maintenance – Nearly all forms of entity require maintenance in order to maintain their limited liability attributes.
-Howell Legal provides services to maintain the entity existence of its clients, thus helping to maintain their limited liability status and reducing the legal work needed when and if a large transaction involving the company (including debt financing, equity financing, mergers and acquisitions, etc.) occurs.
+General Corporate Maintenance – Nearly all forms of entity require maintenance in order to maintain their limited liability attributes.
+We provide services to maintain the existence of our clients’ entities, helping to maintain their limited liability status and reducing the legal work needed when they want to complete a financing or sell their business.

-- General employment issues – Every company with employees has employment issues, ranging from the simple to the complicated.
-Howell Legal helps with general employment issues, including many of the day-to-day issues that most clients have to deal with.
-This includes hiring, agreements to protect trade secrets, new intellectual property and good will, equity sharing arrangements, and terminations.
-If there is a significant legal issue relating to employment or termination of an employee, Howell Legal may refer the matter outside the firm, to one of the trusted experts with whom it has developed a working relationship.
+General employment issues – Howell Legal helps with general employment issues, including many of the day-to-day issues that most clients have to deal with.
+This includes hiring, agreements to protect proprietary information and inventions, equity sharing arrangements, and terminations.

-- Business succession planning – There are many reasons that a business-owner may not wish to sell his or her business, but succession is still important.
-This can range from a poor marketplace for the sale of the business, to a desire to pass the business on to family members or high ranking employees, to protection of “partners” in the business to ensure that business partners aren’t “stuck” with families of deceased partners and those families are appropriately compensated.
-Furthermore, irrespective of the “exit” plans, the marketplace and other circumstances may dictate otherwise.
+Business succession planning – There are many reasons that a business-owner may not wish to sell his or her business, but succession decisions are still important.
+There are many reasons to avoid sale, including weak market conditions or the desire to pass the business on to specific family members or high-ranking employees.
 Howell Legal addresses these issues with every client by planning in the beginning.
-This gives certainty to the business owners that transition will be as seamless as possible, and in the best interests of all owners and their heirs.
+This gives business owners peace of mind that transition will be as seamless as possible, and in the best interests of all owners and their heirs.